-During treatment, unknown oral conditions may modify or change the original treatment plan.
-This possibility necessitates consent for the treating doctor, in consultation with the patient, if possible, to use the best judgment in consideration of the newfound conditions.
+During the course of treatment, unknown oral conditions may modify or change the original treatment plan.
+This possibility necessitates consent for the treating doctor, in consultation with the patient, if possible, to use the best judgment in consideration of the new found conditions.